data-patrol/patrol/README.md

 ### Prepare
 1. checkout git repo `https://github.com/data-patrol/patrol`, all subsequent commands assume you're in repo root
 2. install Python 3.9+ `python3 --version`
-3. install Python libraries `pip3 install -r docker/requirements.txt`
+3. install Python libraries `pip3 install -r requirements.txt`

 ### Configure
 1. Create a home directory for patrol project, like `mkdir ~/patrol`.
 This directory will be used as: